HNK Solicitors HNK Solicitors

-Suffolk Police data breaches expose personal information of victims and witnesses, updated 2023
+Suffolk Police data breach exposes personal information of sexual assault victims

-In November 2022, Suffolk Police suffered a data breach resulting in the personal information of sexual assault victims being posted on the force’s website.
+Suffolk Police has suffered a data breach resulting in the personal information of sexual assault victims being posted on the force’s website.
 According to the East Anglian Daily Times, hundreds of people may have been affected by the breach.

 Suffolk Police force has claimed that “the matter was quickly resolved” and launched an investigation into how it took place, while the force’s commissioner, Tim Passmore, issued an “unreserved apology” for the breach.
 The Information Commissioner’s Office (ICO) has confirmed that it has received an incident report from Suffolk Police and is assessing the information.